-The Chief Compliance Officer is responsible for: (i) developing and implementing the written policies and procedures set forth in Exhibit B, Part 9, Section 11 of the Contract(s) and (ii) creating the annual FWA Prevention Plan (a.k.a.
-Plan) as such Plan is described in Exhibit B, Part 9, Section 12 of the Contract(s).
+The Chief Compliance Officer is responsible for: (i) developing and implementing the written policies and procedures set forth in the Handbook section of the FWA Prevention Handbook, Plan, and Assessment policy and (ii) creating the annual FWA Prevention Plan, hereinafter referred to as Plan, as such Plan is described in the Plan section of the FWA Prevention Handbook, Plan, and Assessment policy.

-Procedure: Compliance Committee
+Compliance Committee

-Each of PCS' Health Councils have a Regulatory Compliance Committee, which includes the Chief Compliance Officer, senior-level management individuals and at least two (2) members of the applicable Health Council.
-Each Regulatory Compliance Committee is responsible for overseeing the FWA prevention program and compliance with the terms and conditions of the applicable Contract(s).
+Each of PCS' Health Councils have a Regulatory Compliance Committee (RCC), which includes the Chief Compliance Officer, senior level management individuals and at least two (2) members of the applicable Health Council Board of Directors.
+Each RCC is responsible for overseeing the FWA prevention program and compliance with the terms and conditions of the respective Contract(s).
+PCS' RCC membership is detailed in the FWA Prevention Handbook.

-Procedure: Compliance Department
+Compliance Department

-PCS has established a Compliance Department (a.k.a.
-Compliance Office), led by the Compliance Leadership Team, dedicated to, and responsible for, implementing the Plan.
+PCS maintains a Compliance Department (a.k.a.
+Compliance Office), led by the Corporate Compliance Officer.
+The Compliance Department has an established team of employees, the Special Investigations Unit (SIU) who are dedicated to, and responsible for, implementing the Plan which includes at least one professional employee who reports directly to the Chief Compliance Officer.
+This requirement is fulfilled by Corporate Compliance Officer, Dave Cass.

 The Compliance Department is made up of multiple roles that cross multiple lines of business.
 For purposes of this policy, the roles and responsibilities described below are specific to Medicaid compliance work.
 In addition, the Compliance Department partners with various business units within PCS to implement the Plan.